Medicinals, Edibles, & Other Plants of Interest

 Seed packet $3.50

 Asteraceae.
 Tree to 30′.
 Camphor scented green leaves with pale velvety undersides.
 Dense panicles of creamy flowers at the branch ends ripen to wooly seedheads.
-South Africa.
+Native to southern Africa.
 Leaf tea is used for cough, fresh leaves chewed for toothache.
 The leaves were reported to be smoked by the Khoi and San, said to be mildly “narcotic”.
 Zulu women once perfumed their hair with the leaves.
-Good soil stabilizer, insect repellent and survives fire.
+Oil from the plant is reported to be an excellent tick repellent.
+Good soil stabilizer, deters insects and survives fire.
 Possibly weedy in disturbed areas.
 Germinates in 8 weeks, faster with smoke treatment.
 Z9a

 Seed packet $3